-The College of Mount St. Vincent and Manhattanville’s Master of Science in Early Childhood Education & Special Education degree is the first choice for anyone considering a career in the field of education/special education.
+The Master of Science in Early Childhood Education & Special Education degree is the first choice for anyone considering a career in the field of education/special education.
 This 46-credit degree culminates in a recommendation for NYS Teacher Certification, Birth-Grade 2.
-Students are eligible for Internship Certification, i.e., P3’s etc., after completing 50% of the program.
-It also has a built-in option to extend to Grades 1-6 and another option to extend to Generalist Grades 7-12.
+Students are eligible for Internship Certification after completing 50% of the program.
+Graduates can easily extend their certification to Grades 1-6 General Education and All Grades (PreK-Grade 12) Students with Disabilities.

-Certified childhood special education teachers are in high demand in agencies, elementary schools, care facilities, and other organizations nationwide.
+Certified early childhood and childhood special education teachers are in high demand in agencies, elementary schools, care facilities, and other organizations nationwide.
 The U.S. Department of Education regularly includes special education on its annual state-by-state Teacher Shortage Areas list.

 Career opportunities include far more than classroom teaching.
 The list of career choices includes:

 - Special Education Teacher: Inclusion, push-in/pull-out instruction, co-teaching, resource room, self-contained, community or alternative home setting

 - P-3 provider

 - Curriculum development in Childhood Special Education